oxygenium-network/oxygenium/.autodoc/docs/markdown/docker/grafana/provisioning/datasources/datasource.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/docker/grafana/provisioning/datasources/datasource.yml)

-This code is a configuration file for the Alephium project that specifies the version of the API and provides a list of datasources to be deleted from the database, as well as a list of datasources to be inserted or updated depending on what is available in the database.
+This code is a configuration file for the Oxygenium project that specifies the version of the API and provides a list of datasources to be deleted from the database, as well as a list of datasources to be inserted or updated depending on what is available in the database.

 The `deleteDatasources` section specifies a list of datasources that should be deleted from the database.
 In this case, there is only one datasource named "Prometheus" with an orgId of 1.